 Tea is her thing but it became our thing.
 It’s what brings us together; mother and daughter moments.
 We Tea Proudly while we sit together and enjoy each other’s company drinking Bigelow.
 It’s our special thing.

 Through the years, every Christmas she bakes Scottish Shortbread.
 Some of it goes to her boss, some to her friends, and some she sends to us.
 Unless, of course we visit them for the Holidays.
 Then she has some out on the counter and she hides some for later.
 Christmas will be over and just when we think we have eaten it all, more shortbread suddenly reappears around New Years.
 It’s interesting how that happens…It goes so fast and it’s so delicious!
+It is the best Scottish Shortbread I have ever tasted and she is famous for it!

 The recipe is simple and is so much easier than I originally thought.
 If I knew that, I would have been making it already.